NestJS-Microservices-Backend/orders-ms/README.md

 ```bash
 npx prisma migrate dev
 ```
-This command will create the `Order` table and apply the defined schema from `prisma/schema.prisma`.
+This command will create the tables and apply the defined schema from `prisma/schema.prisma`.

 ### 3. Run the Application